CCW-Site/dev_plan/README.md

 ### Added
 - Added: Bot Commands Channel (reporter: ☭ Mewster ☭)
 - Added: project showcase channel (reporter: @zep-excpoint)
+- added: A specific channel to send media like photos or videos (reporter: @CupStudios)

 ### Rejected
 - Rejected: work command (reporter: CupStudios)
+- rejected: Each weekly-game-fest should have themes to base the game on (reporter: @DarkerGEN)

 ### Community Contributor board(2022/12/05~2022/12/11)
 - @CupStudios   : 4 💡